 I am a nomad at heart.
 Before I started to travel in earnest, the longest I lived in one place or did one job was about 3 years.
 Not because I was bored but because I felt that there was more to life than a ‘ job for life,’ a mortgage and 2.5 children.
 There is nothing remotely wrong with this – it’s just not for me.

 The need to challenge myself has taken me to new and diverse levels.
 I went back to college at 22 to learn to be personal assistant, I’ve helped run 3 companies, I chucked in a job working in conference organising all over the world to go university at 32, went back 3 years later to do a Masters and became a social worker.
 I’ve learned to ride a motor-bike, made and sold jewellery, renovated a house, taught myself flamenco (badly) and have travelled extensively.
-I’ve worked in Thailand in the aftermath of the Tsunami, travelled Asia, South America, America, Cuba, Europe, Indonesia and washed up in Australia.
+I’ve worked in Thailand in the aftermath of the Tsunami, travelled Asia, South America, America, Cuba, Europe, Southern Africa, Indonesia and washed up in Australia.

 I love creating and get a natural high from colour and nature, which I guess puts me in the artistic bracket.
 I like art, photography, writing, music, crafts - basically anything that is creative.
 Double rainbows, the multicoloured hues of Autumn, crystal clear azure water all, sunbeams, snow falling silently lit by lamplight or conversely, a gleaming 916 Ducatti or a Jag will also do it for me (it’s the designs lines).